 There are some constants though.
 Often organisational leaders and managers question the ‘soft skills’ programs and approaches, placing their emphasis on hard and tangible skills in both their training programs and their recruitment strategies.
 Yet it is intangibles that appear to be the driving force behind employee engagement.

 It turns out what we instinctively know deep down is true and correct about high performing workplaces.

 - be organisations that employ people for their attitude, not just their education

 - create environments that help people discover their strengths and give them tasks that reinforce and build on those strengths

 - focus on and communicate what the organisation stands for and can clearly describe and engender the value add it provides for its clients

 - create a ‘healthy’ and supportive workplace that values individuals.

-Certainly, there are factors that are under the control of management and executives in an organisation but part of that responsibility has to be taken up by individuals, regardless of where they sit in the organisational structure.
+Certainly, there are factors that are under the control of management and executives in an organisation but a large part of that responsibility has to be taken up by individuals, regardless of where they sit in the organisational structure.

 Even if a Mission Statement exists, who was involved in creating it, how is it communicated, and what part does it play in day-to-day decision making?
 Just having one does not count and certainly does nothing for the bottom line.